Tony Locey

-Anthony Quinn Locey (born July 29, 1998) is an American professional baseball pitcher who is a free agent.
+Anthony Quinn Locey (born July 29, 1998) is an American former professional baseball pitcher.

 Amateur career

 Locey graduated from Houston County High School in Warner Robins, Georgia, and attended the University of Georgia to play college baseball for the Georgia Bulldogs.
 In 2017, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 As a junior at Georgia in 2019, he started 15 games and went 11–2 with a 2.53 ERA and 97 strikeouts over 89 innings.

 Professional career

 St. Louis Cardinals

 Locey was selected by the St. Louis Cardinals in the third round of the 2019 Major League Baseball draft.
-He made his professional debut with the Rookie-level Gulf Coast League Cardinals before being promoted to the Peoria Chiefs of the Class A Midwest League.
+He made his professional debut with the Rookie-level Gulf Coast League Cardinals before being promoted to the Peoria Chiefs of the Single-A Midwest League.
 Over 17 innings between the two clubs, he went 1–2 with a 5.29 ERA and 31 strikeouts.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.